-4. In May 2016, Senators Maria Cantwell and Orrin Hatch introduced the Affordable Housing Credit Improvement Act of 2016.
-The bill included a 50% increase in per-capita and small state minimum allocations, phased in over 5 years, a new income-averaging election, and a permanent 4% rate for acquisition and bond-financed projects.
-S. 2962, 114th Congress (2016).
-In July 2016, Senators Cantwell and Hatch introduced a second comprehensive bill that builds on S. 2962.
-The new bill contains the same provisions as S. 2962 as well as a number of other provisions designed to provide additional resources for affordable rental housing development and increase the financial feasibility of developments.
-Specifically, the new bill would repeal the qualified census tract population cap, replace the 10-year rule by providing a limit on acquisition basis for LIHTC properties last placed in service during the prior 10 years, include relocation costs in Eligible Basis, eliminate basis reduction for LIHTC properties receiving energy efficiency and energy renewable tax incentives, replace the right of first refusal in favor of nonprofits with an option to acquire either the project or a partnership interest, give states discretion to provide a 30% basis boost for tax-exempt bond financed projects, and give states discretion to provide a 50% basis boost for projects targeting extremely low-income (ELI) households in buildings in which at least 20% of units are reserved for ELI households.
-These initiatives were reiterated in the subsequent bill Senators Cantwell and Hatch introduced in February 2017 titled the Affordable Housing Credit Improvement Act of 2017.
-S. 548, 115th Congress (2017).
-As in the 2016 bill, 2017 legislation contained an average income test, which would allow tenants with up to 80 percent of AMI to reside in projects as a means of offsetting lower rents that would be paid by households at 30 or 40 percent of AMI.
-A new proposal in the 2017 bill proposed allowing state housing finance agencies authority that Treasury currently possesses to make a determination that a planned foreclosure is an "arrangement" intended to terminate the extended use period.
-Additionally, the 2017 bill adds a provision that repeals the cap on qualified census tracts and difficult to develop areas so that a greater number of areas may receive these designations, entitling projects in their boundaries to receive a basis boost.
-The new bill also requires the Secretary of the Treasury to issue guidance prohibiting states' QAPs from including local approval or local
+- 1. In 2017, Senators Maria Cantwell and Orrin Hatch introduced the Affordable Housing Credit Improvement Act of 2017 in the 115th Congress.
+See S. 548, 115th Cong.
+(2017) (originally introduced as the Affordable Housing Credit Improvement Act of 2016, S. 2962 & 3237, 114th Cong.
+(2016)).
+A companion bill, bearing the same title, was also introduced in the House of Representatives.
+See H.R.
+1661, 115th Congress (2017).
+The bill included a 50% increase in per-capita and small state minimum allocations, phased in over 5 years, an income-averaging election, a permanent 4% rate for acquisition and bondfinanced projects, and repeal of the cap on qualified census tracts and difficult to develop areas so that a greater number of areas may receive these designations, entitling projects in their boundaries to receive a basis boost.
+In addition the bill included a number of other provisions designed to provide additional resources for affordable rental housing development and increase the financial feasibility of developments, including repeal of the qualified census tract population cap, replacement of the 10-year rule by providing a limit on acquisition basis for LIHTC properties last placed in service during the prior 10 years, inclusion of relocation costs in Eligible Basis, elimination of basis reduction for LIHTC properties receiving energy efficiency and energy renewable tax incentives, replacement of the right of first refusal in favor of nonprofits with an option to acquire either the project or a partnership interest, and the ability of a state to provide in its discretion either of both of a 30% basis boost for tax-exempt bond financed projects and a 50% basis boost for projects targeting extremely low-income (ELI) households in buildings in which at least 20% of units are reserved for ELI households.
+The bill would also give state housing finance agencies the authority, currently possessed only by the Treasury, to determine that a planned foreclosure is an "arrangement" intended to terminate the extended use period and require the Secretary of the Treasury to issue guidance prohibiting states' QAPs from including local approval or local contribution requirements. - 2.
+In 2017, Representative Suzan K. DelBene introduced the Access to Affordable Housing Act, which would increase the state allocations for the low-income housing tax credit by specified amounts.
+H.R.
+4185, 115th Cong.
+(2017). - 3.
+New Partnership Audit Rules.
+The Bipartisan Budget Act of 2015 (BBA), enacted into law on November 2, 2015.
+H.R.
+1314, 114 Cong.
+Title XI, § 1101